Sign in

 Luggage Shell Materials: Hardside and Softside.
 Types

-Luggage shell materials must be strong enough to protect your possessions while resisting the wear and tear associated with frequent travel.
-The quest for modern luggage that features the toughest, most durable, and most lightweight luggage material has led to fierce debates that often require explanation few travelers fully understand the pros and cons of polypropylene vs. polycarbonate, for instance.
+Luggage shell materials must be strong enough to protect your possessions while resisting the wear and tear of frequent travel.
+The quest for the toughest, most lightweight luggage materials has sparked heated debates, with help from our guide clarifying the pros and cons of polypropylene versus polycarbonate.

 Hard-Side vs. Soft-Side